sar-valliappan/FileIndexer/README.md

 - **Drag-and-drop**: Visual directory selection
 - **Progress visualization**: Real-time indexing statistics

-## Contributing

-This is a portfolio project, but I'm open to suggestions!
-If you find bugs or have ideas:

-1. Open an issue describing the problem/enhancement
-2. Fork the repository
-3. Create a feature branch
-4. Submit a pull request with clear description

-## Contact

 Created by Saravanan Natarajan Valliappan
 - LinkedIn: linkedin.com/in/saravanan-valliappan
-- GitHub: @sar-valliappan

 ---